-9.8.14 Switch Back Roller ASSY (For the models with the DX only)
+9.8.14 Switch Back Roller ASSY

 - (1) Release the Hooks of the Conductive bushing A to remove the Conductive bushing A. - (2) Remove the Bushing from the ADF chute ASSY, and remove the Switch back roller ASSY from the ADF chute ASSY.